![]() deutsches Glossar |

 traffic is controlled by verbal or written authority.
 A non

-a safetey overlay. (see also: SIGNAL-CONTROLLED OPERATION)
+a safety overlay. (see also: SIGNAL-CONTROLLED OPERATION)

-NON-SIGNALED OPERATION
+NON-SIGNALLED OPERATION

 A form of a non